 Admission for the B.Tech Biomedical Engineering course requires a minimum of 60% aggregate marks in 10+2 from a recognized board with subjects like physics, chemistry, and mathematics.
 Aspirants must be 17 years and above of age.
 Along with the above essential criteria, students must have cleared the standard entrance exams with good scores.

 Admission procedure for the B.Tech Biomedical Engineering course is based on the performance in the entrance examination or on a merit basis.
 Aspirants must satisfy the minimum eligibility criteria, a combination of bachelor’s degree and entrance exam scores.
 Hence, students need to prepare accordingly for the entrance exams and admission.
+The course falls under the umbrella of B.Tech and therefore, follows a similar admission procedure.
 The admission process is different for each college, but the general overview is given below:

 Fill up the admission form of the entrance exam online or offline.
 Attach all the documents, including the voter ID card, aadhaar card, domicile, mark sheet of 10th, 12th, and final year graduation mark sheet.